Bukit Merah: History

-The town's fertile red soil was employed to great effect, when it was a district rich in gambier cultivation during British colonial rule.
+The town's fertile red soil was employed to great effect when it was a district rich in gambier cultivation during British colonial rule.

 Even before the industrialisation of Jurong, Bukit Merah already had a small head start in the emerging heavy industry market in Singapore.
 With the first brickwork factories and mills emerging in the precincts of Henderson Hill and Redhill as early as the 1930s.

 The town is also home to the first housing estate in the country, Tiong Bahru, which was developed by the Singapore Improvement Trust in the backdrop of a rapidly growing population in post-war Singapore.
 The estate later became the basis of what would eventually become the first new town in the Republic, Queenstown.

 Geography

 According to the various master plans laid out by the Urban Redevelopment Authority, Bukit Merah is bounded by Alexandra Canal and the Singapore River to the north and HarbourFront and Keppel Bay to the south, Kim Seng Road, Outram Road and Cantonment Road to the east and Alexandra Road to the west.
-There are several subzones within the planning area, namely Alexandra, Bukit Ho Swee, Bukit Merah Central, Depot Road, Everton Park, HarbourFront, Henderson, Redhill, Singapore General Hospital, Telok Blangah and Tiong Bahru.
+There are 17 subzones within the planning area, including Alexandra, Bukit Ho Swee, Bukit Merah, City Terminals, Depot Road, Everton Park, HarbourFront, Henderson Hill, Redhill, Singapore General Hospital, Telok Blangah and Tiong Bahru.